HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 ### CLM:watmin_switch ###

-`CLM:watmin_switch`: (integer) Switch for the kind of minimal soil moisture checked and set during updating CLM's soil moisture `h2osoi_vol`.
+`CLM:watmin_switch`: (integer) Switch for the values of minimal soil moisture checked and set during updating CLM's soil moisture `h2osoi_vol`.

-Default setting is `0`: Use CLM3.5 / CLM5.0 treatment of minimal soil
+Default setting is `0`: Use CLM3.5 / CLM5.0 values of minimal soil
-moisture according the version used.
+moisture according to the used version.

-- `3`: Use CLM3.5 treatment: Check if SM in state vector is less than `0.00`.
+- `3`: CLM3.5 values: Check if SM in state vector is less than `0.00`.
 If yes, set SM to `0.05`.
-- `5`: Use CLM5.0 treatment: Check if SM in state vector is less than is CLM's `watmin` (currently `0.01`).
+- `5`: CLM5.0 values: Check if SM in state vector is less than CLM5.0's `watmin` from `clm_varcon.F90` (current value `0.01`).
 If yes, set SM to `watmin`.

 ## [COSMO] ##